julita-drwiega/2market-marketing-analytics/README.md

 ## Problem

 2Market's marketing team had no clear view of which channels drove conversions or how different customer segments responded to them.
 Budget allocation was effectively being made blind.
-A 5 Whys analysis traced the surface problem — uncertainty over budget allocation — to a root cause: no linkage existed between customer demographics, channel performance, and purchasing behaviour.
+A 5 Whys analysis traced the surface problem (uncertainty over budget allocation) to a root cause: no linkage existed between customer demographics, channel performance, and purchasing behaviour.

 The study set out to answer three questions: